Where to Start When You Think You May Need a Child Therapist

 I framed my daughter’s therapist appointments as a fun opportunity to figure out how her brain works and how to feel more calm at school and in certain situations.
 I told her that her therapist had tricks for helping her brain to not worry as often.

 We were excited to meet someone who was going to help us!
 And to this day, she looks forward to her counseling sessions.
-(Partly because her doctor gives her tootsie pops after each meeting, but also partly because she enjoys the peace these visits bring.)
+(Partly because her counselor has therapy dogs, but also partly because she enjoys the peace these visits bring.)

 It’s normal to have some reservations about seeking counseling for your child, but if you can see the bright side, they will, too.